robinonsay/LiteTorrent/README.md

-# Bittorrent Lite
+# BitTorrent Lite

-Robin Onsay
+BitTorrent Lite is a simple peer to peer file sharing network.